 - Hypothyroid Myopathy

 - Complex Regional Pain Syndromes

 - Posttraumatic Stress Disorder

 Treatment of Fibromyalgia

 The patient should be made aware that there is no cure for fibromyalgia, and education, lifestyle, physical activity, and proper medications can lead to achieving significant improvement.

 The treatment approach includes medicines, exercise, and psychological and behavioral approaches.

 There is no specific drug for fibromyalgia.

-Pregabalin and milnacipram are the two drugs approved for use in fibromyalgia.
-While former is used for nuropathic pain associated with fibromyalgia, and milnacipran is an antidepressant.
+Pregabalin and milnacipran are the two drugs approved for use in fibromyalgia.
+While former is used for neuropathic pain associated with fibromyalgia, and milnacipran is an antidepressant.